-Apartment Strakowski**** It is 40 m2 one-bedroom Design Apartment**** situated on the first floor.
+Apartment Strakowski**** It is 42 m2 one-bedroom Design Apartment**** situated on the first floor.
 It consists of one bedroom, a living room with a kitchen and a bathroom.
-Suitable for 4 persons maximum.
+Suitable for 4 persons, on request 5 person maximum (bed camp 80 pln/1 day).
 Equipped with air-condition.
-Maximum number of people is 4.
-Additional bed is available (extra charge - 60 pln/day).
 Wi-Fi and safe are provided free of charge.

 Charming tenement with entrance from Św.
 Ducha Street - right next to the Motlawa river wharf and St. Mary's Church.
 Just a skip from Mariacka Street - the most beautiful street in Main City and from Dluga Street - the most popular promenade.
 In the same tenement are also located: Apartment Hevelius, Apartment Św.
 Ducha III nad Apartment Św.
-Ducha V. Public car-park is situated in the courtyard, right under the Apartments windows.
-The guarded car-park is situated within a 5-minute walk from the apartment.
+Ducha V. The guarded car-park is situated within a 5-minute walk from the apartment.

 Living room: cupboard, coffee table, dinner table and 4 chairs, TV Sat